-- Notifies the agencies of the need for an Emergency Operations Center within the county. - Participates in hazards analysis within the county. - Participates in various preparedness organizations. - Establishes liaisons with towns, state, federal, and emergency planning, response, and relief agencies.

-- Assists in the operation of warning systems to include public information and warning systems in conjunction with Communications dispatch and the Sheriffs office. - Reviews plans of skilled nursing facilities, schools, and others in conjunction with the Public Health Agency, as requested by and required by state statute. - Develops/implements on the Comprehensive Emergency Plans. - Coordinates the development of Emergency Support Function Plans in conjunction with each lead agency. - Disseminates information on emergency preparedness to the public. - Participates in Federal, State, and Regional Emergency Management efforts. - Makes arrangements for state-level training to be brought to the area and teaching any classes that s/he is qualified to teach locally. - Monitors the county's compliance with applicable State and Federal Statutes. - Coordinates/assists in the development and execution of county-wide exercises. - Provides emergency management staff, when requested for mutual aid. - Conducts exercise evaluation and monitoring of the implementation of recommended corrective actions. - In conjunction with the PIO, coordinates with the multi-jurisdictional Public Information Office for media releases. - Monitors severe weather and other hazardous conditions. - Activates and maintains the EOC in coordination with county administration. - Facilitates the response effort of requesting resources through mutual aid channels.
+- Notifying the State Warning Point and/or Emergency Operations Center of incidents within the county. - Participating in hazards analysis within the county. - Participating in various preparedness organizations. - Establishing liaisons with towns, state, federal and emergency planning, response, and relief agencies. - Ensuring proper operation of the County's public notification system. - Reviewing plans of nursing homes, schools, and hospitals, as requested by and required by state statute. - Developing/implementing the Comprehensive Emergency Plans. - Coordinating the development of Emergency Support Function Plans in conjunction with each lead agency. - Disseminating information on emergency preparedness to the public. - Participating in State and Regional Emergency Management efforts. - Making arrangements for state-level training to be brought to the area. - Monitoring the county's compliance with applicable State and Federal Statutes. - Coordinating the development and execution of county-wide exercises. - Providing emergency management staff, when requested for mutual aid. - Conducting exercise evaluation and monitoring of the implementation of recommended corrective actions. - Coordinating with the multi-jurisdictional Public Information Office for media releases. - Monitoring severe weather and other hazardous conditions. - Maintaining and activating the EOC in coordination with county administration. - Facilitating the response effort by virtue of requesting resources thorough mutual aid channels. - Making recommendations to the County Commissioners for declaring of a local disaster.

-- Makes recommendations to the County Commissioners for declaration of a local disaster. - Identifies facilities for use as points of distribution, evacuation centers, shelters, and county staging areas. - Facilitates information distribution to area relief and response agencies. - Serves as liaison to state and federal agencies in response and recovery. - Maintains incident records. - Supports the Incident Command Post by: - Activating the EOC if necessary. - Providing technical information and support. - Coordinating with appropriate agencies for opening of emergency shelters. - Directing local evacuations/reentry in coordination with the EOC. - Disseminating emergency information to the public. - Notifying State EOC of local disaster declarations and emergencies. - Activating mutual aid agreements with neighboring municipalities and counties. - Requesting outside assistance when needed through the State EOC. - Facilitating requests for resources made by local facilities to the EOC during area wide disasters.
+- Identifying facilities for use as points of distribution, evacuation centers, shelters, and county staging areas. - Facilitating information distribution to area relief and response agencies. - Serving as liaison to state and federal agencies in response and recovery. - Maintaining incident records. - Supporting the Incident Command post by: - o Activating the EOC if necessary. - o Providing technical information and support. - o Coordinating with appropriate agencies for opening of emergency shelters. - o Directing local evacuations/reentry in coordination with the EOC. - o Disseminating emergency information to the public. - o Notifying State EOC of local disaster declarations and emergencies. - o Activating mutual aid agreements with neighboring municipalities and counties. - o Requesting outside assistance when needed through the State EOC. - Facilitating requests for resources made by local facilities to the EOC during area wide disasters.

-The Assessor's Office is responsible for:
+The Assessor's Office is also responsible for:

 - Inventorying and prorating all demolished and destroyed property to the date of destruction.

 - Thoroughly acquainting the Emergency Manager with the resources of the Assessor's Office that may prove to be invaluable in a disaster.

-- Provide maps
+- o Provide maps

-- Real Property classifications
+- o Real property classifications

-- Property physical inventories
+- o Property physical inventories

-- Structure diagrams and values
+- o Structure diagrams and values

 - Site pictures

-- Property ownership records
+- o Property ownership records

-The County Administrative Assistant for the BOCC is responsible for:
+The County Administrative Assistant for the BoCC is also responsible for:

-- Providing representation as part of the Executive Policy Group, as appropriate. - Direction and guidance of county departments before, during, and after a disaster or emergency. - Coordinating emergency aid agreements with other involved jurisdictions as permitted by the Board of County Commissioners or their line of succession as dictated by County Policy. - Determining additional representation from county departments/divisions as part of the Executive Policy Group, as appropriate.
+- Providing representation as part of the Executive Policy Group, as appropriate. - Direction and control of County departments before, during, and after the disaster or emergency. - Coordinating emergency aid agreements with other involved jurisdictions as permitted by the Board of County Commissioners or their line of succession as dictated by County Policy. - Determining additional representation from County departments/divisions as part of the Executive Policy Group, as appropriate.

-The County Attorney's Office is responsible for:
+The County Attorney's Office is also responsible for:

-- Functioning as the principal legal advisor to Custer County government. - Providing interpretation of federal, state, and local laws and regulations to ensure that Custer County is operating within the law during all phases of disaster planning, response, and recovery. - Providing legal guidance for disaster policies implemented to support preparedness, response and recovery operations.
+- Functioning as the principal legal advisor to Custer County government. - Providing interpretation of federal, state and local laws and regulations to ensure that Custer County is operating within the law during all phases of disaster planning, response and recovery. - Providing legal guidance for disaster policies implemented to support response and recovery operations.

-The Clerk & Recorder's Office is responsible for:
+The Clerk & Recorder's Office is also responsible for:

-- Assuring the safety and preservation of vital records necessary to maintain government continuity. - Coordinating a system for citizens to replace lost documentation under the authority of the Clerk & Recorder's Office. - Maintaining emergency plans for voter registration and elections. - Coordinating emergency aid agreements with other involved jurisdictions as permitted by the Board of County Commissioners or their line of succession as dictated by County Policy.
+Assuring the safety and preservation of vital records necessary to maintain government continuity.

+- Coordinating a system for citizens to replace lost documentation under the authority of the Clerk & Recorder's Office. - Maintaining emergency plans for voter registration and elections.

-The County Public Health Director is responsible for:
+The County Public Health Director is also responsible for: